ethereum/ethereum-org-website/src/content/developers/docs/smart-contracts/composability/index.md

 ### Token swaps

-Say you have a dapp that requires to pay for transactions in ETH.
-You can add more payment options by integrating token swap logic from Uniswap contracts.
-This code will automatically convert the user’s token to ETH before the contract executes the called function.
+If you create a dapp that requires transactions to be paid in ETH, you can allow users to pay in other ERC-20 tokens by integrating token swap logic.
+The code will automatically convert the user’s token to ETH before the contract executes the called function.

 ### Governance

-Building bespoke governance systems for a [decentralized autonomous organization](https://ethereum.org/en/dao/) (DAO) can be expensive and time-consuming.
-However, you can use [Aragon Client](https://client.aragon.org/)—an open-source governance toolkit from Aragon—to bootstrap your DAO and quickly create a usable governance framework.
+Building bespoke governance systems for a [DAO](/dao/) can be expensive and time-consuming.
+Instead, you could use an open-source governance toolkit, such as [Aragon Client](https://client.aragon.org/), to bootstrap your DAO to quickly create a governance framework.

 ### Identity management